 Credits earned also coordinates with TUFS requirements and will be approved as the TUFS master's course degree.
-This includes 30 credits necessary to graduate from TUFS master's program.
+Those can be included in the 30 credits necessary to graduate from TUFS master's program.
 The master's thesis/research shall be written in English.